Posted: 12/26/2015 Last Update: 9/22/18

-A small study in prediabetic men and women with metabolic syndrome found that those who took a capsule containing 250 mg of a water soluble extract (20:1) of cassia cinnamon standardized to 1% doubly-linked type-A PACs (Cinnulin PF -- the type in CinnaBetic II in this Review) with breakfast and with dinner (a total daily dose of 500 mg of extract) for 3 months had significant decreases in fasting blood sugar (an average decrease of about 10 mg/dL) and systolic blood pressure (an average decrease of about 5 mm Hg), and an increase in lean mass (an average of about 1 kg) compared to those who took a placebo (Ziegenfuss, J Int Soc Sports Nutr 2006).
-A study comparing the effects of Cinnulin PF with an oral medication to reduce blood sugar (Metformin) and cinnamon bark is currently underway (ClinicalTrials.gov 2015).
-ConsumerLab.com will report on the results when they become available.
+A small study in prediabetic men and women with metabolic syndrome found that those who took two capsules containing a total of 250 mg of a water soluble extract (20:1) of cassia cinnamon standardized to 1% doubly-linked type-A PACs (Cinnulin PF -- the type in CinnaBetic II in this Review) with breakfast and with dinner (a total daily dose of 500 mg of extract) for 3 months had significant decreases in fasting blood sugar (an average decrease of about 10 mg/dL) and systolic blood pressure (an average decrease of about 5 mm Hg), and an increase in lean mass (an average of about 1 kg) compared to those who took a placebo.
+No adverse events were reported in those taking Cinnulin PF.
+(Ziegenfuss, J Int Soc Sports Nutr 2006).
+A study comparing the effects of Cinnulin PF with an oral medication to reduce blood sugar (Metformin) and cinnamon bark in people with type 2 diabetes was initiated but appears to have been terminated due to a lack of recruitment (ClinicalTrials.gov 2015).

 A study in China among adults with elevated blood sugar levels found that 250 mg twice a day of a water extract of cinnamon (CinSulin) modestly reduced average fasting glucose levels from 8.85 mmol/L to 8.19 mmol/L. However, the researchers failed to determine if this was statistically significant relative to effects seen in those given placebo (baked wheat flour), whose levels also fell -- from 8.57 mmol/L to 8.44 mmol/L. 2-hr glucose and HOMA-IR values also decreased modestly in the cinnamon group but, again, it was not noted if this was significant relative to placebo.
 (Note: The CinSulin supplement tested by ConsumerLab.com for this Review may be similar to that in the study but includes chromium and vitamin D) (Anderson, J Trad Compl Med 2016).